Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 1. No need of any metadata about your items.
 2. No need of market segmentation of your users.
 3. Recommendation relies on the behaviors and item interactions of other users.
-3. As long as you have an interactions matrix you're ready to go.
+3. As long as you have an interactions matrix (user-interaction matrix) you're ready to go.
 4. Uses similarities between users and items simultaneously to determine recommendations.
 5. Recommended when a few number of items were rated.
+6. Collaborative filtering learns latent factors and can explore outside user's personal bubble.
 ```

 ### Building an End-to-End Recommendation Systems